Thursday, August 24, 2023

 Tree and Spider

 A few days after she left I ordered a tree planted in the barren space in front of my stoop.
-The city soon put there a "Greenspire" Little Leaf Linden, its tag said.
-For a while I watered it, but I soon saw that I didn't need to.
+The city soon put there what its tag called a "Greenspire" Little Leaf Linden.
+For a while I watered it but soon saw I didn't need to.
 It was doing fine.

-Looking at it earlier tonight, I imagined 20 or 30 years from now, on my last legs, coming back to see the tree.
-And finding it like the other trees along 123rd as at home here as I once was.
-Giving shade to those who pass by it, mostly without noticing it.
+Looking at it earlier tonight, I imagined 20 or 30 years from now coming back to check on the tree.
+And finding it like the other trees along what was once our street as at home here as I once was.
+Giving shade to those who pass by it.
 The days of its first New York City spring still held within its roots.

-Later I came upstairs and leaning over the stove smoking, a position now familiar to me because consoling for the last four months, I saw a spider, small, a pale yellow, descending by way of its filament, dropping in front of me.
+Later I came upstairs and above the stove I saw a spider, small, a pale yellow, descending by way of its filament in front of me.
 And I thought to kill it.
 But I wondered, What if it’s God?
-So I blew on it, and it fell onto the stove, seeming to glow against the stove’s blackness, and I watched while it made its way along the stove’s seam to its edge, where it descended again by its filament to the floor and disappeared.
+So I blew on it.
+And it fell to the stove, seeming to glow against the metal's blackness, and I watched while it made its way along the stove’s seam to its edge, where it descended again by its filament to the floor and disappeared.